-In June 2022, Legacy Orchestra entered into a Loan and Security Agreement with Avenue Venture Opportunities Fund I and II (the "2022 Loan and Security Agreement").
+In June 2022, Legacy Orchestra entered into a loan and security agreement (the "2022 Loan and Security Agreement") with Avenue Venture Opportunities Fund, L.P. ("Avenue I") and Avenue Venture Opportunities Fund II, L.P. ("Avenue II," and, collectively with Avenue I, "Avenue").
 As part of the 2022 Loan and Security Agreement, Legacy Orchestra paid off the balance of the 2019 Loan and Security Agreement (as defined below) with Silicon Valley Bank.
-The terms of the 2022 Loan and Security Agreement include a term loan of up to \$20 million available in two tranches with the first tranche of \$10 million that was drawn at closing in June of 2022, and a second tranche of \$10 million available at closing of the Series D-2 was not drawn.
-Additionally, we may have access to a third tranche of \$30 million subject to certain financing milestones.
-The term loan matures on June 1, 2026 and accrues interest at a floating per annum rate equal to the Wall Street Journal prime rate plus 6.45%.
-The rate in effect at June 30, 2023 was 14.7%.
-Refer to Note 14 to the Consolidated Financial Statements.
+The terms of the 2022 Loan and Security Agreement included a term loan of up to \$20 million available in two tranches with the first tranche of \$10 million that was drawn at closing in June of 2022, and a second tranche of \$10 million available at closing of the Series D-2 Financing that was not drawn.
+Additionally, we may have had access to a third tranche of \$30 million subject to certain financing milestones.
+The term loan had a maturity date of June 1, 2026 and accrued interest at a floating per annum rate equal to the Wall Street Journal prime rate plus 6.45%.
+The rate in effect at September 30, 2023 was 15.0%.
+As discussed above, on October 6, 2023, the 2022 Loan and Security Agreement was repaid in full and terminated.
+Refer to Note 14 to our Condensed Consolidated Financial Statements.

-In December 2019, Legacy Orchestra entered into a Loan and Security Agreement with Silicon Valley Bank for a term loan as described in Note 14 to the Consolidated Financial Statements (the "2019 Loan and Security Agreement").
+In December 2019, Legacy Orchestra entered into a Loan and Security Agreement with Silicon Valley Bank for a term loan as described in Note 14 to our Condensed Consolidated Financial Statements (the "2019 Loan and Security Agreement").
 The 2019 Loan and Security Agreement provided Legacy Orchestra with capital for development and general corporate purposes.
 On December 31, 2020, Legacy Orchestra borrowed \$10 million under the 2019 Loan and Security Agreement.